 Hungover and Dragging

 Did someone enjoy a little too much wine at the rehearsal dinner last night?
 You can help them get through it with a couple of aspirin and some ginger chews.
-The aspirin will help calm down that pounding headache and the ginger chews as excellent for easing an upset stomach.
-On the other hand, if someone just can’t seem to wake up, something like a 5-hour energy might be what they need.
-If a quick shot of espresso isn’t at hand, this is a better option that carrying around a hot cup of coffee that is just daring you to spill a little on your not coffee colored dress.
+The aspirin will help calm down that pounding headache and the ginger chews are excellent for easing an upset stomach.
+On the other hand, if someone just can’t seem to wake up, something like a 5-Hour Energy might be what they need.
+If a quick shot of espresso isn’t at hand, this is a better option than carrying around a hot cup of coffee that is just daring you to spill a little on your not coffee colored dress.